|Fund:||Big Potential Breakthrough|

 From funding a business plan aimed at 30 people, ACH are now hoping to secure £5.5m worth of mixed income by 2020 to deliver services to 2,500 beneficiaries.

-In terms of social impact, they have managed to have a life-changing effect on the lives of their tenants.
-This has resulted in several award nominations, including Social Enterprise of the Year in 2014 and 2015, and Outstanding Campaign of the Year in the UK Housing Awards 2017 for their #rethinkingrefugee campaign.
+ACH have managed to have a life-changing effect on the lives of their tenants which has resulted in several award nominations, including Social Enterprise of the Year in 2014 and 2015, and Outstanding Campaign of the Year in the UK Housing Awards 2017 for their #rethinkingrefugee campaign.